Summary

 3. Criteria1 is entered as F5

 The reference to F5 is relative.
 When the formula is copied down the column, F5 changes at each new row.
-The two named ranges, times and states, are are fixed and do not change.
+The two named ranges, times and states, are fixed and do not change.
 In each row, SUMIFS correctly shows the total hours logged for a given state.
 Note when time exceeds 24 hours, you will need to use a custom time format as explained below.

-Durations over 24 hours
+Duration over 24 hours

 To display time durations of more than 24 hours use a custom number format with hours in square brackets, as shown below: